numediart/PoseTReID_DATASET/README.md

 </div>

-`GTA_V_DATASET` dataset is specifically designed for testing PoseTReID in our distributed contexts.
+`GTA_V_DATASET` dataset is specifically designed for testing our PoseTReID in our distributed contexts.
 All videos were rendered in 16:9 ratio at a resolution of 1080p with our custom script.
 Afterwards, they were down-scaled to 720p to fit our real-time testing scenarios and to be more realistic like real-life cameras.

 The ground-truth is provided in 2 different formats such as `.txt` and `.csv` for every video with the real IDs (names) of the characters.